piyushsharma220699/LeetCode-Problems-Solution-Book/NOTE FOR CONTRIBUTORS.md

 4. If the problem is not present in the existing issues, create a new issue.
 Don't forget to mention the language you want to work on.
 5. WAIT PATIENTLY FOR THE ISSUE TO BE ASSIGNED TO YOU!
 6. Create a new branch in your forked repository and start working on your code.
-7. After you're done with the code, update the README.md file you find in that folder in order of <b>LEETCODE PROBLEM NUMBER</b> (Make sure you don't change the README.md in root of project but the README.md in folder of language you're working.)
+7. After you're done with the code, update the README.md file you find in that folder in order of <b>LEETCODE PROBLEM NUMBER</b> (Make sure you don't change the README.md in root of project but the README.md in folder of language you're working.)<br><br>
-Add "Problem Number" + " : " + "Problem Name" in README.md
+Add "Problem Number" + " : " + "Problem Name" in README.md<br>
-Eg: 1 : Add Sum
+Eg: 1 : Add Sum <br>
 8. You've done your job.
 Now wait for it to get reviewed and approved by maintainers :)